Transient Analysis of Power Transformers Using Finite Element Method

 Fig. 4: Magnetic flux density inside core at 0.025s in 2-D and 3-D.

 Transformer inrush currents are high-magnitude currents generated when transformer cores are driven to saturation during energization.
 These currents have undesirable effects, including potential damage or loss-of-life to the transformer and reduced power quality for the system.
 Therefore, prediction of inrush current is an important issue in transformer design.
-Transient simulation offers an effective approach to analyze inrush currents.
+Transient simulation offers an effective approach to analyse inrush currents.
 Running time of the 2-D model with 13,667 triangular elements and 27,350 unknowns is only 41 min and 8s.
 Running time of the 3-D model with 89,291 tetrahedral elements and 104,111 unknowns is 2 h and 33 min.

 Advertisement